My injury did not happen recently, can I still have a valid claim?

 How soon should I contact a lawyer after my accident/injury?

-Do I have to go through the lengthy process of trial to recover damages?
+Do I have to go through the lengthy process of trying to recover damages?

 Maybe.
 We will not take a quick settlement if it falls short of covering your total damage amount.
 Our firm is prepared to go to trial if necessary to ensure fair compensation to our clients.
 While doing so, we handle the insurance adjusters, medical billing, and property damage issues so our clients can focus on getting back to normalcy.